microsoft/terminal/doc/specs/#605 - Search/spec.md

 3. Regular expression match.
 This is a useful search pattern and is implemented in some editors.
 However, this use scenario is not used as much as exact text search, thus, we put it in future phrase.
 4. Search history.
 Sometimes users would do the same search for several times, thus, storing the search history is useful.
 This is not realized by VSCode so it would be a good highlighting point in the future.
 5. High-light while you type.
 Emphasizing all the other matches in the buffer with an outline or selection with another color.
 This provides a clearer view of searched text.
 But we need to change the search and selection algorithm, so we put it in the future phrase.
-6. Enable <kbd>shift</kbd> + <kbd>Enter</kbd> for search in the opposite direction.
-This helps users to search in either direction with simple key bindings.
-However, tab navigation can help users to change search direction without mouse, so we put it in the future phrase.

 ## Resources